Hyperpituitarism: Diagnosis

 For the diagnosis of hyperpituitarism it depends on the cell type(s) affected, clinical manifestations of hormone excess may include, gigantism or acromegaly, which can be identified by clinical and radiographic results.
-Cushing's disease diagnosis is done with a physical examination, laboratory tests and X rays of the pituitary glands (to locate tumors) For prolactinoma, diagnosis comes in the form of the measurement of serum prolactin levels and x-ray of pituitary gland.
+Cushing's disease diagnosis is done with a physical examination, laboratory tests and MRI of the pituitary gland (to locate tumors) For prolactinoma, diagnosis comes in the form of the measurement of serum prolactin levels and MRI of pituitary gland.

 Treatment

 Treatment (for hyperpituitarism) in the case of prolactinoma consists of long-term medical management.
 Dopamine agonists are strong suppressors of PRL secretion and establish normal gonadal function.
 It also inhibits tumor cell replication (in some cases causes tumor shrinkage) Treatment for gigantism begins with establishing target goals for IGF-1, transsphenoidal surgery (somatostatin receptor ligands- preoperatively) and postoperative imaging assessment.
 For Cushing's disease there is surgery to extract the tumor; after surgery, the gland may slowly start to work again, though not always.